-15.9.
-Second Formal Warning
+15.9 Second Formal Warning

-The second stage involves a second formal warning being issued.
+The second stage involves a Second Formal Warning being issued.

-The process for a second formal warning is the same as for a first with two additional requirements:
+At the second stage it should be recommended to an employee that they have a Union representative or other representative present.
+The process for a Second Formal Warning is the same as for a first with two additional requirements:

-- 15.9.1.
-It must be emphasised to the employee that the matter is more serious and a further failure to improve carries the possibility of dismissal, and - 15.9.2.
-The Chief Executive Officer must be formally advised that a second warning has been issued.
+- 15.9.1 It must be emphasised to the employee that the matter is more serious and a further failure to improve carries the possibility of dismissal, and - 15.9.2 The Chief Executive Officer must be formally advised that a Second Warning has been issued.